Skip to content

 In the event of a localized emergency (such as an apartment fire), residents should proceed in an orderly fashion to the following locations:

-• East and West Village - center of the court or playground area at least 50 feet from the building
+• Cedar East and Cedar West - center of the court or playground area at least 50 feet from the building

 • Fort Douglas - Chase Peterson Heritage Center